Grosserly/chrome-skew-bug/README.md

-# render-breaker
+# render-breaker (needs testing in other browsers)
-Breaks a tab's rendering in Chrome (needs testing in other browsers)
+Breaks a tab's rendering in Chrome by setting an element's skew to 90deg in a weird way.